Danny Rowe (footballer, born 1992)

-Daniel Martin Rowe (born 9 March 1992) is an English footballer who last played as a winger for League One club Burton Albion.
+Daniel Martin Rowe (born 9 March 1992) is an English former footballer who played as a winger.
 He is the younger brother of Tommy Rowe.

 He began his career at Stockport County in 2009, and made 56 appearances in four seasons at the club either side of a brief loan spell at Northwich Victoria.
 He spent the 2012–13 season with Barrow, before joining Macclesfield Town in 2013.
 He left Macclesfield, before rejoining them in January 2015 and then moving on to Ipswich Town in January 2017.
 In January 2018 he joined Lincoln City on loan till the rest of the season, a move that he repeated in January 2019.
 Rowe was released by Ipswich in 2020 and went on to sign for Burton Albion in February 2021.

 Club career

 Stockport County

 Rowe joined Stockport County after leaving the youth academy at Bolton Wanderers.
 He made his first team debut as a 60th-minute substitute for Paul Turnbull in a 1–0 defeat to Leeds United in a League One match at Elland Road on 11 April 2009.
 He made two further appearances in the 2008–09 season and played four games in the 2009–10 relegation campaign.
 On 11 November 2010, he joined Andy Preece's Northwich Victoria on loan, and made his debut for the "Vics" two days later in a 1–0 victory over F.C.
 United of Manchester at the Victoria Stadium.
 He made three appearances, including one in the FA Trophy, in which he scored his first goal in senior football.
 He returned to Edgeley Park, and after having struggled to establish himself under Gary Ablett, Paul Simpson or Peter Ward, managed to earn himself a run in the first team under Ray Mathias after impressing for the reserves in the Manchester Senior Cup.
 He played 21 games in the 2010–11 campaign as the "Hatters" were relegated out of League Two after finishing bottom of the Football League.
 He scored his first professional goal in County's 2–1 win over Southend United on 26 March 2011.
 He was only one of five of 16 out-of-contract players to be offered a new one-year deal by the club in May 2011.
 He ended the 2011–12 campaign with 28 appearances to his name as County finished 16th in the Conference Premier under the stewardship of Jim Gannon.